RonnyA/nd-120/Verilog/DELILAH-CPU/readme.md

 | TESTMUX          | Completed | 26 test cases |         |
 | CGA (DELILAH)    | In progress  | Need to build testcases             |

+The generated Verilog files contain a total of 22,978 lines.

+The generated C++ files from Verilator contains (for all submodules) a total of 373.923 lines.